Dialogue-adaptive Language Model Pre-training From Quality Estimation: Introduction

 \section{Introduction}

-Recently, Pre-trained Language Models (PrLMs) have shown effective and achieved great performance in a series of Natural Language Processing (NLP) tasks.
-Some prominent examples are BERT \cite{devlin2019bert}, GPT \cite{radford2018improving}, ERNIE \cite{ernie2019sun,ernie202019sun}, RoBERTa \cite{liu2019roberta}, ALBERT \cite{lan2019albert} and ELECTRA \cite{electra2020Clark}.
-Utilizing them usually follows a \textit{Pre-training then Fine-tuning} strategy.
-They are first pre-trained on large-scale unlabeled task-independent corpora like WikiTest, WikiEn, and BookCorpus with task-independent training objectives like Masked Language Modeling (MLM) \cite{ClozePA1953Taylor} or Next Sentence Prediction (NSP) \cite{devlin2019bert}, then fine-tuned on labeled task datasets with task-specific objectives.
+Pre-trained language models (PrLMs) have achieved impressive performance in a series of natural language processing tasks.
+Some prominent examples of PrLMs are BERT \cite{devlin2019bert}, GPT \cite{radford2018improving}, XLNet \cite{yang2019xlnet}, RoBERTa \cite{liu2019roberta}, ERNIE \cite{ernie2019sun, ernie202019sun}, ALBERT \cite{lan2019albert} and ELECTRA \cite{electra2020Clark}.
+They can also be used in more expansive fields like Bioinformatics \cite{le2021deep,le2021transformer}.
+The PrLMs are commonly employed through a \textit{pre-training then fine-tuning} paradigm: the models are first trained on large-scale unlabeled task-independent corpora with general training objectives, like masked language modeling (MLM) \cite{ClozePA1953Taylor} or next sentence prediction (NSP) \cite{devlin2019bert}, to learn universal language representations; then, the trained models are fine-tuned on the smaller datasets of downstream tasks by leveraging extra task-specific modules for adaption.
+However, the learned universal language representations for dialogue tasks would not sufficiently and accurately cover the dialogue-aware features because the literary style of dialogues and plain texts varies dramatically.
+More specifically, as opposed to general plain texts, dialogue involves multiple speakers, intentions, topics; thus, the utterances are full of transitions.
+As a result, directly fine-tuning PrLMs on the dialogue datasets would be sub-optimal to model dialogues that contain exclusive attributes.

-Although pre-training on general corpora enables PrLMs to learn universal language representations, it still has limitations if task datasets are too focused on a certain domain \cite{AnED2019Whang}, which cannot be sufficiently and accurately covered by the learned universal language representation.
-Thus, letting the task-specific factors involved in pre-training in advance has been tried for better downstream task performance.
-BioBERT \cite{BioBERTAP2020Lee}, SciBERT \cite{SciBERTAP2019Beltagy}, and Clinical-BERT \cite{ClinicalBERTMC2019Huang} pre-train BERT further on texts of Biomedicine, Science and Clinical-Medicine respectively and obtain good performance on the corresponding downstream tasks.
-DialoGPT \cite{DialoGPTLG2020Zhang} pre-trains GPT further on a large in-domain dialogue corpus, Reddit, and is able to generate responses close to humans on various metrics.
-A recent study further demonstrates the importance of task-specific pre-training. \citeauthor{Gururangan2020DontSP} \shortcite{Gururangan2020DontSP} propose Domain-Adaptive Pre-training (DAPT) and Task-Adaptive Pre-training (TAPT) and conduct experiments on eight classification tasks of four fields.